n8n-io/n8n-docs/docs/courses/level-two/chapter-4.md

 The only difference between a regular workflow and an Error Workflow is that the latter contains an **Error Trigger node**.
 Make sure to create this node before you set this as another workflow's designated Error Workflow.

 /// note | Error workflows
-- If a workflow uses the Error trigger node, you don't have to activate the workflow.
+- If a workflow uses the Error Trigger node, you don't have to activate the workflow.
-- If a workflow contains the Error trigger node, by default, the workflow uses itself as the error workflow.
+- If a workflow contains the Error Trigger node, by default, the workflow uses itself as the error workflow.
 - You can't test error workflows when running workflows manually.
 The Error trigger only runs when an automatic workflow errors.
 - You can set the same Error Workflow for multiple workflows.
 ///